-To feed is to nourish

 The Get FED Program is all about healthy & nutritious Food Every Day

 At the Hays County Food Bank, we believe even those who are struggling financially should have access to fresh, nutritious food.
 We want to make sure Hays County residents get top quality food, at NO COST.
 With the Get FED Program, we do more than just ensure people get fed, we teach them about what’s in the foods they are eating, where the food comes from, how to cook it and how to grow their own!
-Our Get FED Program consists of nutrition education talks and cooking classes, gardening workshops, and our ongoing quest for fresh food – Fresh Quest, and our newest program Adopt-a-Farm.
+Our Get FED Program consists of nutrition education talks and cooking classes, gardening workshops, our ongoing quest for fresh food – Fresh Quest, and our newest program Adopt-a-Farm.

 Nutrition Education Talks & Cooking Classes

 Food-Wise is a nutrition and hands-on cooking class for families, and it includes both children and adults.
 This cooking class focuses on the nutrient value of individual fruits and vegetables in a hands-on cooking class to demonstrate how to cook the particular fruits and vegetables being featured.
 We use fresh, seasonal items in this class.
 We also use this class to teach the families how to use the foods they receive from the food bank in a healthy way.
 For example, try black bean burgers instead of regular burgers.
 Food-Wise is once a month for our clients and their families at Chapultepec.

 Cooking with Crossroads- Teens and young adults